bayganik/Nez_Backgammon/README.md

 # Nez ECS Backgammon Example

-This is a Backgammon game Human vs. Computer (in progress).
-Using NEZ which is a fantastic 2D Framework specifically using C# and Monogame.
+This is a Backgammon game Human vs. Computer.
+Comuter uses minimax (with Huristic values) to determine its move.
+I am Using NEZ 2D which is a fantastic 2D Framework specifically using C# and Monogame.

 https://github.com/prime31/Nez